gbahamondezc/sequelize-models/README.md

   validate : {},
   indexes  : []
 };
 ```

+### Contributing
+Feel free to submit a PR or create an issue for any bug fixes or feature requests, just remember if you add new features or fix a bug, **please provide the respective tests for the case**.

 ### Build and open code documentation
 ```bash
 $ npm install -g gulp && gulp docs
 ```

 ### Run Tests
 You need  edit **test/mysql/config.js** and **test/psql/config.js** with your own databases connection params, before run the steps below which are assuming that you will create a database with the name sequelize_test on each database.